Skip to main content

 2) Lease of real property for a term shorter than 30 days is permitted.

-p.
+s.
 Weapons, Ammunition, and Explosives.
 Use of the GPC for purchases of these items is generally prohibited.
 As controlled DoD commodities, weapons, ammunition, and explosives are assigned to the Army (see DFARS 208.70), which has contracting responsibility to supply all DoD Components with weapons, ammunition, explosives, and other commodities listed in DFARS PGI 208.7006.
 DoD Components are to submit their commodity requirements via MIPR to the assigned Component in accordance with DFARS 208.7002 and DFARS PGI 208.7002-1.
 See Chapter 16 for exceptions to policy.
+CHs may purchase ceremonial knives and swords provided they meet all the following conditions:

 14-5.
 Split Purchases

 a.
 A split purchase is the intentional breaking down of a known requirement to stay within a CH’s single purchase limit or the MPT to avoid other procurement methods or competition requirements.
 Split purchases are prohibited with the GPC (FAR 13.003(c)(2)).
-Requirements exceeding the MPT should be directed to the contracting office.
+Direct requirements exceeding the MPT to the contracting office.
 Cardholders and A/OPCs should check with their legal advisor if unsure whether a proposed purchase would be considered split.

 b.
 The requirement is the total quantity and price known at the time of purchase.
 If a CH purchases as they become aware of a requirement, the requirement is each purchase.
 If a CH consolidates purchases and buys once a day, the requirement becomes what was received during that day.